Getting started with layout-based extractions

 Configure the extraction

-1. In the Document Types tab, Click New document type to create a new document type and name it "auto_insurance_quote."
-Leave the defaults and click Create.
+In the Document Types tab, Click New document type to create a new document type.
+In the dialog:

-3. To edit your anyco configuration, click it.
-When the configuration opens, you see an empty config pane on the left, the document in the middle, and an empty output pane on the right:
+- Sensible displays the query editor for your config and example document.
+Ensure that you're using the JSON editor by clicking Switch to SenseML.
+In this view, you see an empty config pane on the left, the document in the middle, and an empty output pane on the right:

 Extract data